HiveTracker/hivetrackerjs/README.md

 https://github.com/sandeepmistry/arduino-nRF5

-And using your freshly improved arduino IDE, install the example in the "HT_serial" folder.
+And using your freshly improved arduino IDE, install the example in the "firmware" folder.